Open Access Journals

 ISSN 2204-2504

 The eJournal of Catholic Education in Australasia is a double peer reviewed international and national journal.
-The eJournal uploads articles pertaining to issues relating to Catholic schools within the Australasian region.
+The eJournal publishes articles pertaining to issues relating to Catholic schools within the Australasian region.
 Issues for discussion include, but are not limited to: School leadership and management; student ministry and leadership; service learning; curriculum; professional learning; school evangelisation; and, Catholic identity.

-Editors: Associate Professor Shane Lavery, The University of Notre Dame Australia, Dr Helga Neidhart, and Dr Gregory Hine, The University of Notre Dame, Australia.
+Co-Editors: Associate Professor Shane Lavery, The University of Notre Dame Australia, Dr John Topliss, The University of Notre Dame Australia, and Dr Tania Hicks, The University of Notre Dame Australia.

 For more details please email .